Conditions that are treated include:

 How to refer

-- General Practitioners may refer through the Choose and Book system, followed by a written referral.
+- General Practitioners should refer through the Choose and Book system

 - Advice and guidance (without referral) is also available through the Choose and Book system.